hanlian17/hanlian17.github.io/_posts/2018-12-26-date-science.md

 Hey, there is an interesting article about date science I read online, may you like it.

 ## Introduction
-what exactly can we do with it?
+What exactly can we do with date science?

 In this article, we'll look at how we can apply data science thinking to different problems.
 We'll explore several common applications, including: